macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 9: 10 Jan 2017

+**Today’s progress:** Read a lot about callbacks and promises.
+Still not really clear on how to use them correctly.
+Tested the [OpenWeatherMap API](http://openweathermap.org/current) for getting the current temperature with fixed latlong.
+That works.
+Found out that OpenWeatherMap delivers temperature in Kelvin by default.
+Looked up formulas to convert temps.

+**Thoughts:** I understand how callbacks and promises *work* but not how to successfully *use* them.
+Promises are the new thing and people on Stack Overflow say use them instead of callbacks.
+Also, it seems SO people like pure JS and not jQuery for promises.

+**Links to work:** Same as yesterday.
+[Weather Where You Are](https://codepen.io/macloo/full/oBjxJV/)

 ## Day 8: 9 Jan 2017

 **Today’s progress:** Started the FCC [Local Weather project](https://www.freecodecamp.com/challenges/show-the-local-weather).
 No problem with `geolocation.getCurrentPosition()`, but then I tried to use the Google Maps API to do a reverse lookup to get the place name from the latlong, and I can't get it to work.
 Very frustrating.
 I got API keys for both [OpenWeatherMap](http://openweathermap.org/appid) and [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key).